 - Resources for Sexual Health

-Please note Ms. McAndrew will keep most questions and information confidential, but is required to report sexual misconduct (such as sexual assault) per the U-M Sexual Misconduct Policy.
-For confidential assistance with experiences of sexual misconduct, please visit Sexual Assault Prevention and Awareness Center or the Policy's Resources chart.
+Please note: health educators keep most questions confidential, but are required to report sexual misconduct per U-M Policy.
+For confidential help with sexual misconduct, please visit Sexual Assault Prevention and Awareness Center or the Policy's Resources chart.